 That makes it a great choice for your next casting project.
 Since you want the best possible results, let's jump right into the tips.

 You can immediately distinguish the talented lifecasting artist from the novice by a glance at the eyes.
 That is the eyes of the face or portrait casting.
 As even a beginning life casting artist can pull of a passable face casting with little to no experience.
 The face with its closed eyes is about as inspirational as a death mask.
 Such as the face castings made by European undertakers for their deceased clients in the 17th and 18th centuries.
 They were important memorials at the time, since photography had not yet taken hold.
 A plaster mold was made of the departed ‘s face and then a plaster or wax cast was made from the mold.
 Today the technique is more advanced in the use of skin safe products such as alginate and silicone, but sadly the results are most often the same.
-A duplicate of the face or head in a
+A duplicate of the face or head in an eyes-closed reposed position – leading the viewer wondering if the subject is asleep, bored or no longer with us.

 David Parvin, sculptor, life casting artist, author and life casting instructor demonstrates how to life cast a clothed figure using alginate molding.